FOR ALL BLACK BIRTHING PEOPLE

 The Technical Assistance & Business Development team works hand in hand with organizations, communities, and stakeholders to develop and implement strategies to achieve health equity goals.
 We provide training and technical assistance for organizations that value community voices and strive to improve the lives of Black families, keeping in line with our definition of true Birth Equity.

-The Training & Evaluation team works alongside CBOs, hospitals, and health systems, to assess organizational capacity to advance birth equity and conduct responsive training and evaluation planning.
+The Training & Practice team works alongside CBOs, hospitals, and health systems, to assess organizational capacity to advance birth equity and conduct responsive training and evaluation planning.
 Our core services center around NBEC’s Birth Equity Assessment, an organizational readiness and equity assessment, and our seminal training series, Birth Equity Foundations and Deconstructing Bias.
 Utilizing a combination of these tools and technical assistance, we support organizations in developing a Culture of Birth Equity that ensures equitable outcomes for all birthing people.